Rokka-Safe/Rokka_Site/README.md

 *This will output the path to the database*

-then in file add :
+then in app.py file, add the followings to connect db:

 ``` python
 from flask import Flask